 Eco-friendly accommodation at Sepilok Forest Edge Resort

-Check-in time is at 2pm, but we arrived much earlier and our chalet was ready, so we were allowed to go in.
+The check-in time at Sepilok Forest Edge is 2pm.
+However, we arrived much earlier and our chalet was ready, so could access it earlier.

 The stylish eco-chalets are made with woods that have been recycled from Chinese houses.
 Furnishings are tasteful and rustic and have been inspired by Malay culture.
 There is a range of styles and sizes, with some overlooking the lake and some the jungle.

-We stayed in the superior chalet, which was quite honestly amazing.
+We stayed in the superior chalet, which was absolutely amazing.
 It had a double room, a lounge, kitchenette, 2 bathrooms and second bedroom with 3 four-poster beds.
 It was far more luxurious than we had ever expected and had more space than needed.

 I loved the outdoor bathroom, as I could shower outside looking out over the jungle.
 I was a bit more wary at night, as I wasn’t sure what might land on me in the dark!

 We opted for the top-end accommodation and appreciate that this wouldn’t be an option for everyone.
-However, for budget travellers, the resort has a longhouse with bunk beds.
-This is obviously far more basic and you have to share, but still a very good choice because of the jungle setting and proximity to Sepilok.
+However, for budget travellers, the resort has a dormitory-style longhouse with bunk beds.
+The accommodation is more basic and you have to share, but still a very good choice because of the jungle setting and proximity to Sepilok.

-As well as the sleeping accommodation, Sepilok Forest Edge has a central area with a restaurant and lounge.
+As well as the sleeping accommodation, Sepilok Forest Edge has a communal area with a restaurant and lounge.
 Free wi-fi is available in this area.

 There is also a plunge pool, surrounded by loungers.
 We tried it once, but the kids weren’t very keen, so we didn’t return.
 I guess, it’s a nice option for adults to cool off, but children prefer somewhere they can play.